dipankardas011/DSALabClass/Lab07/README.md

 1. Given a sorted array of length n, WAP to find the number in array that appears more than or equal to n/2 times.
 It can be assumed that such element always exists.
     Input:  2 3 3 4 Output: 3
     Input:  3 4 5 5 5 Output: 5✅
-1. WAP illustrating the usage of “Hash Functions” namely Folding, Mid-square, Division, Subtraction, Digit extraction and Rotation Hashing methods.
+1. WAP illustrating the usage of “Hash Functions” namely Folding, Mid-square, Division, Subtraction, Digit extraction and Rotation Hashing methods.✅

-## O/P